 - Wide ranging interview process developed - Distillation and review of refreshed risks and opportunities.
-Developed enhanced scoring process and assessed all risks and opportunities for materiality - With over 800 staff in environmental consulting, regulatory changes (and development) are assessed and addressed together with developing new opportunistic avenues to provide external consulting services - Plan for anticipated UK policy integration of the International Sustainability Standards Board (ISSB) planning for Climate Transition Plan requirements under the UK Government Transition Plan Taskforce and the EU Corporate Sustainability Reporting Directive and how to efficiently meet these reporting standards and frameworks.
-Maintain awareness as regulation thresholds evolve and Ricardo's changing business footprint could trigger earlier threshold requirement for compliance - Remain current with and proficient in regulatory matters, such as the upcoming UK Sustainability Disclosure Rules (SDR) and the UK Taxonomy b) Describe the organisation's processes for managing climate-related risks.
+Developed enhanced scoring process and assessed all risks and opportunities for materiality - With over 800 staff in environmental consulting, regulatory changes (and development) are assessed and addressed together with developing new opportunistic avenues to provide external consulting services

+- What Ricardo's plans are for further improvement - Plan for anticipated UK policy integration of the International Sustainability Standards Board (ISSB) planning for Climate Transition Plan requirements under the UK Government Transition Plan Taskforce and the EU Corporate Sustainability Reporting Directive and how to efficiently meet these reporting standards and frameworks.
+Maintain awareness as regulation thresholds evolve and Ricardo's changing business footprint could trigger earlier threshold requirement for compliance - Remain current with and proficient in regulatory matters, such as the upcoming UK Sustainability Disclosure Rules (SDR) and the UK Taxonomy